Sienci-Labs/Resources/mill-one/more/mo-acceleration-settings.md

 Changing acceleration settings on your Mill One is extremely easy to do, especially with Universal G-Code Sender or UGS Platform.
 First you must access the firmware settings.

-For Universal G-Code Sender, from the upper left hand corner, click <b>Settings -&gt; Firmware Settings</b>
+For Universal G-Code Sender, from the upper left hand corner, click <b>Settings ➜ Firmware Settings</b>

-For UGS Platform, from the upper left hand corner, click <b>Machine -&gt; Firmware Settings</b>
+For UGS Platform, from the upper left hand corner, click <b>Machine ➜ Firmware Settings</b>

 This will bring up a window that looks like this: